-Instead of running meetings and managing others’ work like many other types of managers do, Scrum masters focus primarily on removing barriers that prevent people from being productive in with their daily task commitments
+Instead of running meetings and managing others’ work like many other types of managers do, Scrum masters focus primarily on removing barriers that prevent people from being productive with their daily task commitments.

 The 7 Essential Qualities of a Good Scrum Master